electrocucaracha/electrocucaracha.github.io/resume.md

 *Java Developer (Feb 2007 – Jul 2008)*

-* Helped during the creation a mirror solution for managing operations for the support website in Panama.
+* Helped during the creation a mirror solution for managing operations for the support site in Panama.
-* Maintaining and implementing new features for the internal website used by another department.
+* Maintaining and implementing new features for the internal site used by another department.
-* Analyzed the performance of the Informix databases used by the internal website.
+* Analyzed the performance of the Informix databases used by the internal site.

 **Panadocument**
 *C# Developer (Oct 2006 – Feb 2007)*